t0m3kz/franc/docs/user-guide.md

 - **Touch-Friendly Controls**: Large buttons and touch targets
 - **Optimized Navigation**: Bottom navigation bar style for easy thumb access
 - **Readable Typography**: Appropriate font sizes for mobile devices
+- **Landscape Mode**: Recommended for complex forms

 ## Data Integration

 The portal integrates with your organization's infrastructure management system:

-- **Dynamic Option Loading**: Service options loaded from your infrastructure database
+- **Dynamic Option Loading**: Service options loaded from Infrahub or other infrastructure database
 - **Fallback Support**: Manual entry available when external systems are unavailable
 - **Real-Time Data**: Information pulled from live infrastructure management systems

 ## Support and Troubleshooting

 ### Common Issues

 **"No options available" in dropdown menus:**
-- This occurs when the external infrastructure system is unavailable
+- This occurs when Infrahub or external infrastructure system is unavailable
 - Use the manual text input field that appears automatically
 - Contact support if this persists